canjs/canjs/docs/can-guides/experiment/debugging/debugging.md

 person.age = 22;
 ```

-Say you wanted to know why `onInfoChanged` was called and inserted the `debugger` above.
+Say you wanted to know why `onInfoChanged` was called, so you inserted the `debugger` above.
 When
 the debugger was hit, you can enter [can-queues.logStack] in the console to see the enqueued tasks that resulted
 in `onInfoChanged` being run: